SFU-CMPT-201/lecture-notes/12-basic-crypto.md

       digital signature discussion above if you need a refresher.)
     * For well-known digital certificate authorities like VeriSign, OS vendors (e.g., Microsoft, Apple, etc.) have trust relationships.
 Thus, their public keys are shipped with an OS.
-For example, Windows, MacOS, Android, iOS, etc. all have public keys of VeriSign.
+For example, Windows, MacOS, Android, iOS, etc. all have public keys of VeriSign as well as other digital certificate authorities.
     * Thus, your OS can verify VeriSign's signature using VeriSign's public key shipped with the OS.
     * If the OS is not compromised, this whole process is secure.
 If the OS is indeed compromised, this whole process is not secure.